 The statutory hook for the TRS penalty is MLR 2017 reg 76, which authorises a designated supervisory authority (HMRC, in the TRS context) to impose a penalty of such amount as it considers appropriate, effective, proportionate, and dissuasive, with a mandatory exemption where the person took all reasonable steps and exercised all due diligence.
 Reg 76 does not set a fixed maximum.

 The operational tariff sits in HMRC's Trust Registration Service Manual at TRSM80020 (last updated 13 May 2026 at the time of writing).
 The verbatim wording is: "Where a trustee has failed to register a registrable trust a £5,000 penalty may be charged.
 Penalties for non-compliance will be applied on a case-by-case basis."
 The penalty is formally issued to the lead trustee.
-HMRC's published factors in determining the penalty (set out at TRSM80020 itself) include continued failure after warnings, providing inaccurate details with continued failure to amend, and the trustees' overall cooperation.
+The factors HMRC weighs, set out at TRSM80020 itself, include continued failure after warnings, providing inaccurate details alongside a continued failure to amend, and the trustees' overall cooperation.

 - £5,000 is the maximum, not the standard.
 HMRC's discretion is case-by-case.
-First-omission cases voluntarily disclosed before HMRC discovery typically attract no monetary penalty or a substantially below-£5,000 figure.
-The discretionary nature of the tariff is the load-bearing reason that prompt self-correction is the right operational response.
+A first omission you disclose voluntarily, before HMRC finds it, typically attracts no monetary penalty or a figure well below £5,000.
+That discretion is exactly why prompt self-correction is the right response: you are buying down a number, not paying a fixed fine.

 - There is no graduated £100 / £200 / £300 tariff.
-Practitioner content that asserts a graduated escalator has confused TRS with the SA late-filing regime under TMA 1970 s.93 read with Sch 55 FA 2009 (where the £100 initial penalty plus 3-month, 6-month, and 12-month triggers do apply).
+Content that asserts a graduated escalator has confused TRS with the SA late-filing regime under TMA 1970 s.93 read with Sch 55 FA 2009 (where the £100 initial penalty plus 3-month, 6-month, and 12-month triggers do apply).
 The two regimes are statutorily separate and use different penalty architectures.
-Landlord-trustee planning that anchors on the wrong tariff structure under-estimates the headline maximum (£5,000 vs the £100-tier opener) and over-estimates the mechanical certainty (HMRC has no fixed escalator on TRS, just discretion).
+Anchor on the wrong one and you under-estimate the ceiling (£5,000 rather than a £100 opener) and over-estimate the certainty (HMRC has no fixed escalator on TRS, only discretion).

-- Lead-trustee designation matters operationally.
-The penalty is issued to the lead trustee in their capacity as such.
-Trust deeds frequently nominate the lead trustee; where they do not, the trustees should agree the designation in writing and document the appointment before TRS submission.
-Professional trustees frequently take the lead role because the operational discipline (calendar reminders, change-tracking, HMRC correspondence) is routine professional work.
+- Who you name as lead trustee matters.
+The penalty is issued to the lead trustee in that capacity.
+Your trust deed may nominate the lead trustee; where it does not, agree the designation in writing and document the appointment before you submit.
+Professional trustees often take the role because the discipline it demands (calendar reminders, change-tracking, handling HMRC correspondence) is routine for them.

 Schedule 3A exclusions: narrow, not "bare trusts are exempt"

-The widespread practitioner shorthand that "bare trusts are exempt from TRS" is wrong as a general statement.
-Schedule 3A sets out the express exclusions.
-The categories are tightly drawn.
+The widespread shorthand that "bare trusts are exempt from TRS" is wrong as a general statement, and relying on it is how landlord families end up registering late.
+Schedule 3A sets out the express exclusions, and the categories are tightly drawn.

 - Legislative trusts.
 Trusts imposed or required by an enactment (statutory trusts arising automatically by force of legislation, not by deliberate settlement).